Jaludex/NotBook-Notes/README.md

 > **Summary**: An application designed to manage your thoughts, tasks, and schedules without complications.

----

-## 📌 Installation Requirements
-### Requirements to build the project from source code
-To work with this project, you need:
-- **Visual Studio 2022** or later with support for **.NET MAUI**.
-- **.NET SDK version 8 or later** installed on your system.
-- Android SDK configured in Visual Studio.

-### Requirements for end users
-To use the application once compiled:
-- An Android device with **minimum version 5.0 (Lollipop)** or later.
-- Installation of the generated `.apk` file after compiling the project.

----

 ## ⚙️Technology and Libraries
 NotBook is being developed with the next Plugins and Frameworks: